4 min read

 Across all industries, customer experience (CX) has become the focal point for brands looking for a competitive advantage.
 It is no surprise since many industry analysts agree that a strategy to improve CX is more likely to deliver on growth targets than pricing or promotion.
 In theory it’s a simple strategy, but actually optimizing CX while also achieving a return on investment (ROI) can be quite challenging.
 This is evidenced by statistics that show consumers are still disappointed by the experiences they’re receiving and they feel that companies could do better.
-But how?
+But how can you improve CX?

 Defining what a good customer experience looks like depends on multiple factors; who the customer is, what their current and future needs are, what their personal values are, what type of device they use, and more.
 For many brands the challenge comes from accepting that CX does not have a simple definition and there is no one-size-fits-all answer.
 The definition is also continually evolving as consumer preferences and trends change over time.
 This means the value of historical data is limited.
 The resulting conclusion is that the best way to understand what’s important to consumers is to learn from their online behavior in real time.
 This means understanding what’s causing frustration and what’s progressing them further along the customer journey.
 Finding good CX requires an agile mindset that embraces experimentation and leverages technology that keeps pace with change.